28 Days Later (comics): Plot

 The three are captured by U.S. intelligence personnel, which experiments on Douglas with the Rage virus for the purpose of weaponizing it as a Super soldier program.
-Selena frees captured infected that kill all personal, while they manage to escape as a forest fire nears the U.S. camp.
+Selena frees captured infected that kill all personnel, while they manage to escape as a forest fire nears the U.S. camp.
 After recovering Derrick, Selena and Clint commandeer a train in Inverness; Derrick, however, sacrifices himself to separate the cars with infected, from the engine.
 Travelling to Edinburgh, Selena and Clint discover that the survivors in the city are locked in a resource war with delinquents in Glasgow.
 After being captured, Selena is put in a cage, however, individuals from Glasgow free her and she and Clint escape as a turf war erupts.

 Upon entering England, the pair are confronted by a Captain Stiles, a former British Army officer who seeks revenge against Selena for her role in the death of his commander, Major Henry West.
 After several close run-ins, Selena is captured and taken to Manchester; Clint is abandoned and is eventually found by the U.S. Army.
-Stiles takes Selena to the mansion which West and his troops had fortified and tortured her.
+Stiles takes Selena to the mansion which West and his troops had fortified and in which they had tortured her.
 He meets his death as he is tricked to walk across the lawn, which is laced with landmines.
 Selena is rescued by U.S. troops, who had been tipped off by Clint where Selena had been taken.

 Selena and Clint are both taken to London, which is being repopulated by British refugees who had escaped during the first outbreak, under NATO supervision.
-Selena leaves shortly afterwards, sneaking out of the green zone to search her former home.
+Selena leaves shortly afterwards, sneaking out of the green zone to search for her former home.
 There, it is revealed her husband had been infected during the outbreak months earlier, forcing Selena to kill him.
+She finds her late husband's corpse and buries him, gaining some closure.
 Selena and Clint are eventually reunited as the infection once again breaks out in London, and successfully escape across to France via boat.
-They board a flight to the United States just as the infection spreads to mainland Europe and the Infected storm Paris.
+They board a flight and depart to the United States to start a new life together, unaware that the virus has now spread to mainland Europe and a group of the Infected storm Paris.